ALGue/phd/Write/CBC_model/TRACE.md

 These two steps are described more in details in the section 'process overview'.
 Rather, we want here to underline the differences between 2 distinct simulations:

-Whereas the values for
+Whereas the values for:

-- landscape features
+- landscape features,
-- and initial number of NEs
+- and initial number of NEs,

 could be the same between 2 simulations, in order to allow comparisons, the landscape structure has changed, as the location of the NEs.
 Indeed, for each simulation, we compute a new lansdcape grid on which we allocate the given initial number of NEs.
 These two processes include stochasticity and as a consequence, two initial environments are not directly and totally comparable.
+In order to overcome this difficulty, we run for each scenario of initial environment a set of simulations and we average the results.

 Simulation starts:

 - At year = 0
-- At day = 0 (day variable is re-initialized every year)
+- At day = 0 (this variable is re-initialized every year)
-- day 0 should be considered as the 1st of March, id est the first day of the foraging period for NE's, or the last day of overwintering period.

 **Input data** - The model does not include any external input.